pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--about-variable-latency"><h4 id="heading--about-variable-latency">About variable latency</h4></a>

 Variable latency is the important thing to know about the physical layer, because it affects the timing of network traffic.
 In order to understand variable latency, we need to understand network latency.
 Packets aren't sent without some delay, becuase of:

 1. The processing delay - how long it takes the router to process the packet header.
 2. A queuing delay - how long the packet sits idle in routing queues.
 3. Transmission delay - how long it takes layer 1 to push the packet's bits onto the link.
 4. Propagation delay - how long it takes the bits to travel through the wire to the other end.

 The size of the queue directly influences how fast data can get onto the link.
 The processing and transmission delays are real, though relatively constant.
 The propagation delay doesn't just depend on the speed of light, because there may be lots of other "relay" computers in the link.
 Propagation depends on network architecture, network congestion, and the number of hops (how many routers between source and destination), among other things.
-[As we'll see later on](#heading--clos-architecture), within your enterprise, the Clos architecture usually causes significantly less propagation delay.
+As we'll see later on, within your enterprise, [modern cloud architectures](/t/about-cloud-networks/5808) usually create significantly less propagation delay.

 Variable-latency networks are "variable" because of the density of network traffic and the complexity of the route between hosts.
 We can't predict congestion or routing, although we can influence local routing by choosing the right network architecture.
 We can't predict transmission delays, though we can statistically bound them.
 Almost all digital networks are considered "variable-latency".